 Automation is responsible for solving complex problems, in many important aspects of different industries

 Industrial automation plays a key role in solving the requirements of companies.
 It faces tasks of productivity and globalization.
-Real benefits to the business can be found when projects are focused on business automations solutions.
+Real benefits to the business can be found when projects are focused on business automation solutions.

-Automation professionals are responsible for solving complex problems in many important aspects of industry and its many processes.
+Automation professionals are responsible for solving complex problems in many important aspects of the industry and its many processes.
 The work of these professionals is very important to the preservation of health, safety, public welfare, and the ability to sustain and enhance our quality of health overall.

 Automation professionals are viewed as being highly valued in many ways.
-Think of cars, mobile phones, video games, music systems, basically any modern convenience or necessity.
-These are all the result of a complex process, and without those who design, build, improve and maintain these, none of the technological marvels would have come into being.
+Think of cars, mobile phones, video games, music systems, and any modern convenience or necessity.
+These are all the result of a complex process, and without those who design, build, improve, and maintain these, none of the technological marvels would have come into being.
 So, while it is sensible to be anxious about an unknown future, it is also useful to note how much it has done for us so far.